12 Suggestions for successfully sharing Christmas as a co-parent

 1. Make plans a long way in advance

-Planning for Christmas as a mum is HUGE, as a single mum it is akin to a military operation.
+Planning for Christmas as a mum is HUGE, but as a single mother, it is like running a military operation.

 2. Get the Christmas communication right

-Chose the type of communication that works best for you as an ex-couple i.e. face-to-face, text or a co-parenting app.
-Then stick to it.
+Use this time to work on good communication with your ex.
+Choose the type of communication that works best for you as a former couple, i.e. face-to-face, text or a co-parenting app.
+Then, stick to it.

 Be mindful to use non-aggressive communication and gestures to keep everything on-topic and respectful.

-Most importantly, make sure you have a record of the plans you have made together, should you need to refer to them if there is confusion later on.
-This could be as simple as an email or text which you can forward on if arrangements are going awry and one parent needs a gentle reminder.
+Keep a record of the plans you have made together.
+You may need to refer to them if there is confusion later on.
+It can be an email or text, which you can forward if arrangements are going awry and one parent needs a gentle reminder.

-A parenting plan or consent order can seriously save the day (and your co-parenting relationship) when you have already dictated your Christmas plans and both parties simply have to follow them.
+Organise your parenting plan or consent orders now if you don’t already have them.
+Most parenting plans include arrangements for special occasions.
+A parenting plan or consent order can save the day (and your co-parenting relationship) when you have already dictated your plans, and both parents simply have to follow them.

 NOTE: Family law courts are bursting at the seams pre-Christmas while everyone tries to get their arrangements documented.
 Do yours early, or muddle through this Christmas and get one prepared in the new year.